 Small Pool of Renters

 One of the big problems of most US suburbs is public transportation or lack thereof.
 For that reason, the suburbs are not that appealing for people who do not own cars.
 Public transportation is almost absent in most of the southern cities, the bus lines are irregular and the light rail is almost unknown.
 The situation is drastically different in the suburbs of North and North-West.
 Those areas commonly have a broad network of bus lines and a comprehensive system of commuter rail.
 Nevertheless, even in the Northern suburbs, it is crucial for those who don’t own a car to reside close to a railroad or bus line.
-Additionally, even for those renters who have means for transportation a remote property, distant from the main highways and far from downtown will be a huge turnoff.
+Additionally, even for those renters who have means for transportation a remote property, distant from the main highways and far from downtown will be a huge turnoff, and they’ll probably choose the latter between suburbs or city.
 Such property should be vigorously marketed because the pool of renter for such property is even more limited.

 Quality of Past-time